Tepui: Popular culture

 The hypothesis that endemic fauna and flora of tepuis represent remnants of ancient species was an inspiration to Arthur Conan Doyle's novel The Lost World (1912), which was set on a tepui.

 In the 1990 film Arachnophobia, a new species of spider with a highly potent, deadly venom that lives in social colonies and is the implied apex predator of its environment is discovered in a sinkhole enclosed by a tepui in the Venezuelan rainforest, also alluding to the unique ecological conditions of tepuis.

 Much of the story of 2009 Pixar–Disney film Up takes place among the tepuis.
 The film also includes depictions of the numerous rock formations and an Angel Falls-like waterfall called "Paradise Falls".

-In a scene near the beginning of Disney's "Dinosaur", a pteranodon flies over tepuis.

 Steve Backshall was part of the first expedition to successfully climb Mount Upuigma.
 The expedition was part of the program Lost Land of the Jaguar on BBC One in 2008.
 On the summit they discovered an endemic species of frog and mouse, and also footprints of an unidentified mammal.

 In the novel The 6th Extinction (2014) by James Rollins, a tepui in the north of Brazil was featured as a secret lair for the villain Dr. Cutter Elwes.

+The sinkholes Sima Martel and Sima Humboldt located on Sarisariñama, were mentioned in the viral marketing for the film Godzilla (2014 film).
+Entering the name of either sinkhole into the marketing website would produce the readout "twin signatures detected".
+Due to the sinkholes being discovered in 1961, the readout is assumed to be a joke referring to Mothra (1961 film).